Patroni cluster management commands v23

 'Strict-Transport-Security': 'max-age=31536000; includeSubDomains'

-If you want to negate a value or section that's present in the default TPA config vars, you can set the value to null.
-This causes Patroni to ignore this section when loading the config file.
+If you want to negate a value or section that is present in the default TPA config vars you can set the value to null.
+This will cause patroni to ignore this section when loading the config file.

 log: